Great-Sun-Group/credex-core/README.md

 1. Open the project in GitHub Codespaces.

 2. The devcontainer will automatically set up the development environment with all necessary dependencies and environment variables.
+If your environment variables are not set in your codespaces, you can copy the `.env.example` file to `.env` and fill in the necessary environment variables there.

 3. Start the development server:
    ```bash
    npm run dev
    ```

+## Environment variables configuration

+To set up your development environment, you'll need to configure the following environment variables:

+1. PORT: Set this to 5000 for local development.
+2. NODE_ENV: Set this to 'development' for local development.
+3. DEPLOYMENT: Set this to 'dev' for development deployment.

+4. NEO4J_LEDGER_SPACE_BOLT_URL, NEO4J_LEDGER_SPACE_USER, NEO4J_LEDGER_SPACE_PASS:
+   - Sign up for a free Neo4j Aura account at https://neo4j.com/cloud/aura/
+   - Create a new database instance for ledgerSpace
+   - Use the provided connection details to fill in these variables

+5. NEO4J_SEARCH_SPACE_BOLT_URL, NEO4J_SEARCH_SPACE_USER, NEO4J_SEARCH_SPACE_PASS:
+   - Create a second Neo4j Aura account using a different email address and create a new database instance for searchSpace

+6. OPEN_EXCHANGE_RATES_API:
+   - Sign up for a free account at https://openexchangerates.org/
+   - Go to your account dashboard and create and copy your API key

+7. JWT_SECRET: Create a strong, unique string to use as your JWT secret

+8. WHATSAPP_BOT_ORIGIN: Set this to 'http://localhost:3000' for local development

+9. GIT_PERSONAL_ACCESS_TOKEN: Create a personal access token on GitHub with appropriate permissions

 ## Available Scripts